 The theory and applications of modern transistors are introduced; both the bipolar junction transistor and the field effect transistor are examined.
 Applications include usage in small and large signal class A amplifiers, as well as in class B power amplifiers.
 Voltage control FET applications are studied.
-Problem-solving techniques involving digital computers are discussed.
-Prerequisites: ET153 Introduction to Electronics, and either ET154 Computer Programming, IS101 Computers and Society, or IS100 Introduction to Computers and Society.
+Problem solving techniques involving digital computers are discussed.
 Corequisites: ET152 Circuits 2.